-Louis Pizitz immigrated to the United States in 1899 in search of a greater opportunity.
+Louis Pizitz immigrated to the United States in 1899 in search of a more significant opportunity.
 He arrived in New York and quickly naturalized as a United States citizen.
 He would save a part of his wages to purchase goods that he could peddle from his backpack, soon he headed South.
-Louis Pizitz moved to Birmingham sometime between 1896 and 1898, and established a store on 1st Avenue North with $10,000 worth of merchandise in stock.
+Louis Pizitz moved to Birmingham sometime between 1896 and 1898 and established a store on 1st Avenue North with $10,000 worth of merchandise in stock.

 The flagship store was the eight-story Pizitz building, completed in 1923 at the store’s original location at 1821 2nd Avenue North.
-The building was designed by Harry B. Wheelock.
-It has an attached parking garage, which was added in 1965.
+Harry B. Wheelock designed the building.
+In 1965, the attached parking garage was added.
 The family-owned business grew to become a chain of thirteen department stores.
 Nine of the stores were around Birmingham, two were in Huntsville, with one each in Florence and Montgomery.
-Louis Pizitz was admired as an honest and successful merchant.
-He was notably generous with his employees, offering three weeks’ bonus pay after a year of service.
+Admired as an honest and successful merchant, Louis Pizitz was notably generous with his employees, offering three weeks’ bonus pay after a year of service.

-In 2010, Bayer Properties announced that they found lead tenants and were moving forward with the $60 million renovation.
-Bayer planned to relocate their headquarters to the building which would also include 23,000 square feet of ground level retail space, most of it facing the McWane Science Center.
-In September 2010, the Birmingham City Council approved a multi-million dollar incentive package to get the project underway.
-The completion date was set for the Fall of 2012.
+In 2010, Bayer Properties announced that they found lead tenants and were moving forward with the $60 million renovations.
+Bayer planned to relocate its headquarters to the building which would also include 23,000 square feet of ground-level retail space, most of it facing the McWane Science Center.
+In September 2010, the Birmingham City Council approved a multi-million dollar incentive package to get the project underway with a completion date set for the Fall of 2012.

 Several months later, two of the lead tenants determined they would not be able to wait for the completion of the renovation, forcing Bayer to find new tenants.
-The City of Birmingham rescinded their incentives in December 2011 pending further developments.
-For the next few years the project appeared stagnant.
+The City of Birmingham rescinded its incentives in December 2011 pending further developments.
+For the next few years, the project appeared stagnant.